 Insulin, what does it do?

-Let’s focus on the main function of Insulin here: taking glucose and amino acids to our lovely muscle cells (Insulin has many other functions such as driving potassium and much more but let’s focus on the main aspect most want to hear in relation to Bodybuilding).
+Let’s focus on the main function of Insulin here: taking glucose and amino acids to our lovely muscle cells for muscle growth.
+(Insulin has many other functions such as driving potassium and much more but let’s focus on the main aspect most want to hear in relation to Bodybuilding).

 Why is insulin needed?